alleyinteractive/cache-collector/README.md

 only be done when the cache/transient is stored.
 When the key is stored the system will set an expiration date for the key to be eventually purged from the collection if unused.
-To prevent continually updating the keys in the collection (and degradation site performance), the key should only be registered when the cache/transient is stored.
+To prevent continually updating the keys in the collection and degrading site performance, the key should only be registered when the cache/transient is stored.
 Cache Collector will eventually remove the key from the collection when it expires.